brishar0n/DiscoLights_SciComp/README.md

 #

 ## Components of the FSM ⚙️
+Few things to note before I elaborate further on this FSM, this system won't remember change and the user can't request money back.

 ### States
 There are 4 states in this case:

-- State A: Disco lights are off, button isn't pressed/off (Basically the idle and initial stage)
+- State A: 0 cents inserted
-- State B: Disco lights are on, button is pressed
+- State B: 5 cents inserted
-- State C: Disco lights are on, button isn't pressed
+- State C: 10 cents inserted
-- State D: Disco lights are off, button is pressed
+- State D: 15 cents inserted

-To further elaborate on the process of the Disco Lights utilizing FSM, here's a state diagram, along with the transition table and karnaugh maps, I put together:
+To further elaborate on the process of the Vending Machine utilizing FSM, here's a state diagram, along with the transition table and karnaugh maps, I put together:

 ![State-Diagram](images/State-Diagram.png)